semanticClimate/semanticClimate.github.io/INTERNS2022.md

 * install and verify it works
 * create a query on Climate change in India using 2022 articles
 * download both PDF and XML
-* manually inspect the first 5 hits and comment on whether they are useful to explore the query

 ## Summary